peirung/Protein_Purification/README.md

 arrow).
 ![](media/image12.png)

-Then, save and launch the plan.
+Then, save and launch the plan!!

 Results of Test Run
 ===================